 As described in the Federal Register Notice announcing Sustainable Futures, the expedited review is achieved by allowing the graduate's submission to be considered both as a PMN and a Test Marketing Exemption (TME).

 Under the electronic PMN system the Sustainable Futures graduate will need to create and submit two separate notices, the PMN and the TME, as the combined Sustainable Futures submission.

 Using the electronic PMN submission system, the submitter can "create" the TME by doing the following:

 - Rename the file

 - Open the new file in the e-PMN software

 - Make the changes needed to meet the requirements of a TME (Note in the cover letter that you are a graduate of Sustainable Futures and that your submission meets the requirements of a TME; PMN page 1, mark it as a TME, PMN page 7, change the production volume as needed, etc.)

 - Finalize the submission and submit the TME.

-The advantage of the simultaneous submission is that the case will be considered a TME and the submitter will be able to manufacture at day 45 instead of having to wait until the PMN 90-day review period ends.
-This in effect cuts the review time in half.
+The advantage of the simultaneous submission is that the case will be considered a TME and the Agency will strive to review the notice in 45 days rather than 90 days.

 In addition to being able to manufacture sooner, Sustainable Futures participants can realize significant benefits by reducing regulatory uncertainty and anticipating or avoiding hazardous conditions related to their chemicals of concern.